oneonestar/Intranet-Room-Booking-System/README.md

 ##Testing
 The database files included some entries for testing purpose, you may login the system using the folloing accounts:
-User: abc001 Password:cba001
+ - User: abc001 Password:cba001
-User: abc002 Password:cba002
+ - User: abc002 Password:cba002
-User: abc003 Password:cba003
+ - User: abc003 Password:cba003

 #Additional information
-The system do not support file saving function.
+ * The system do not support file saving function.
 Closing the program compeletely will discard all the booking records made during the process.
-The password of the users are in SHA-256 hashed format.
+ * The password of the users are in SHA-256 hashed format.
+ * UML is designed by StarUML2.
+ * Use-cases are using Lyx as the document processer.

+#Dependency
+The system is using JUnit 3.8.1 for unit testing.
+JDatePicker for selecting a date in UI.